sunidhi12pandey/Interview/README.md

  I typically begin my day by:

+1)  Checking Pending Tickets or Tasks:
+  I review my assigned tickets in Jira or the task board in teams shift app and plan my work for the day — whether it’s infrastructure changes, automation tasks, deployment requests, or troubleshooting issues.

-1) Checking Monitoring Dashboards and Alerts:
+ 2) Checking Monitoring Dashboards and Alerts:
 I first check system monitoring tools and alert channels — like email, Slack, or ELK dashboards — to ensure that all services are running smoothly and there are no critical issues in production or other environments.

-2)Reviewing CI/CD Pipelines:
-I go through the status of recent builds and deployments using GitHub Actions.
-If any pipeline has failed, I investigate the cause and take necessary actions to fix it quickly.

 3) Daily Stand-up Meeting:
 If there’s a daily stand-up or team sync meeting, I join to align with developers, QA, or other team members on the current tasks, priorities, and any blockers.

-4)Checking Pending Tickets or Tasks:
-  I review my assigned tickets in Jira or the task board in teams shift app and plan my work for the day — whether it’s infrastructure changes, automation tasks, deployment requests, or troubleshooting issues.

-5) Prioritizing Automation or Ongoing Work:
-Once urgent checks are done, I focus on ongoing work like improving CI/CD pipelines, writing automation scripts, managing cloud infrastructure, or deploying new services to our environments.

 **HAVE YOU EVEN DONE WRONG IN PRODUCTION ENVIRONMENT AND HOW IS YOU APPROUCH TO SLOVE THE PRODUCTION RELATED ISSUES**